tinkercademy-bootcamp/chat-project-Sushil2006/exercise-2/README.md

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
+  - Downloaded the extension `MemoryView` on vscode
+  - Opens up a panel on the bottom of the screen where we can view the contents of the memory
+  - Enter the memory address of the `std::string` that we want to view, after which the focus of the memory view is moved to that memory address; shows memory address, hex values (8-bits in 1 cell) and decoded unicode character side by side
 - How do you see the memory layout of a struct from your IDE debug mode?
+  - Find the memory address of the struct
+  - Enter the memory address in the memory viewer to get a view of the struct's memory layout